 With respect to the treatment of negative DSRs (or other similar experience levelling mechanisms) in the draft LICAT 2020 guideline, OSFI was clarifying an existing policy/ expectation.
 Therefore, insurers should take this into account in their treatment of any negative DSRs (or other similar dividend stabilization reserves) for regulatory capital purposes.
 As with any aspect of the LICAT guideline, insurers or other stakeholders with questions on application should contact OSFI.

 Policyholders and creditors can be confident that OSFI is in regular contact with all insurers and have access to all the information OSFI needs to provide effective supervision.

-OSFI specified in its March 13 announcement that banks and insurers should not use this measure to increase distributions to shareholders or employees, or to undertake share buybacks.
+OSFI specified in its March 13 announcement that banks and insurers should not use this measure to increase dividends to shareholders or to undertake share buybacks.

 Institutions must immediately halt all purchases or buybacks of common shares, including buybacks previously approved by OSFI.

 Institutions may continue to undertake purchases or redemptions of capital instruments other than common shares subject to the prior approval of the Superintendent and any other requirements set out in OSFI's capital guidelines.
 This includes non-qualifying capital instruments.